duncanmcclean/duplicator/README.md

 If you want to learn how Duplicator works under the hood, I've written [a blog post just for you](https://duncanmcclean.com/under-the-hood-of-the-duplicator-addon?ref=duplicator-readme).

+> Hopefully soon, Duplicator will be part of Statamic Core - meaning you won't need this addon anymore.
+Feel free to go and [give the PR a big 👍](https://github.com/statamic/cms/pull/6307)

 ## Installation

 First, require Duplicator as a Composer dependency: